PaddlePaddle/PaddleGAN/docs/en_US/tutorials/styleganv2.md

 **params:**
 - output_path: the directory where the generated images are stored
 - weight_path: pretrained model path
 - model_type: inner model type in PaddleGAN.
-If you use an existing model type, `weight_path` will have no effect
+If you use an existing model type, `weight_path` will have no effect.
+  Currently available: `ffhq-config-f`, `animeface-512`
 - seed: random number seed
 - size: model parameters, output image resolution
 - style_dim: model parameters, dimensions of style z